hapax/hapax.github.io/assets/patterns.md

 Unlike physics, we do not "explain" the regularities.
 But the work of mathematics is to reason from the simple regularities to theorems: properties we did not expect.
-I think that theorems constitute *deep patterns* in mathematics, in just the same way that natural laws are deep patterns for physics.
+I think that theorems hint at *deep patterns* in mathematics, in just the same way that natural laws are, or hint at, deep patterns in physics.
-It is these deep patterns which are of real interest in both domains.
+It is these deep patterns which are of real interest in both domains, since they require work and insight to reach, and tend to be of greatest leverage.
-Our next metapattern is a statement (or perhaps definition?) to this effect:

 ---